cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sex-ed-Selecting-age-appropriate-information-for-your-child.md

 	</div>
 </div>

-<i>Sex is a Funny Word: A Book about Bodies, Feelings, and YOU</i> by Cory Silverberg and Fiona Smyth is a kids’ book about bodies, gender, and sexuality that’s inclusive of children and families of all makeups, orientations, and gender identities.
+<i>Sex is a Funny Word: A Book about Bodies, Feelings, and YOU</i> by Cory Silverberg and Fiona Smyth is a comic book for kids that includes children and families of all makeups, orientations, and gender identities.
+Much more than the “facts of life” or “the birds and the bees,” this book aims to open up conversations in a way that allows adults to convey their values and beliefs while providing information about boundaries, safety, and joy.

 <div class="clear"></div>
 <h2>Anatomy Apps for Kids</h2>